Databricks CI/CD Methods - A Comprehensive Guide

 Overview

 Hey there!
-Let’s talk about deploying Databricks notebooks through CI/CD pipelines and Github actions or Azure DevOps.
-There are multiple methods available to deploy Databricks notebooks and jobs. here are multiple methods available to deploy Databricks notebooks, and we’ll cover some of these methods, along with their pros and cons.
+Let’s talk about deploying Databricks notebooks through CI/CD pipelines and GitHub Actions or Azure DevOps.
+There are multiple methods available to deploy Databricks notebooks and jobs.
+We’ll cover some of these methods, along with their pros and cons.
 We’ll also provide our recommendation on the best method to deploy Databricks notebooks.

 Methods

-Databricks Jobs API, accepts git_source as an argument when you can pass the repo url, branch/tag etc. The job will then pull the notebooks from the git repo and run them.
+Databricks Jobs API accepts git_source as an argument where you can pass the repo URL, branch/tag, etc. The job will then pull the notebooks from the git repo and run them.
 Refer to the Databricks Jobs API documentation for more details.

-Databricks Workflows, Prefect and Airflow also supports Repo pull method.
-However, its important to note that, repo pull heavily relies on the availability of the git provider (Github/Azure DevOps).
+Databricks Workflows, Prefect, and Airflow also support the repo pull method.
+However, it’s important to note that repo pull heavily relies on the availability of the git provider (GitHub/Azure DevOps).
 If the git provider is down, then the Databricks jobs will fail.
-Lets assume a GIT token expires, or the organizational policy resets system accounts token, pretty much all jobs that rely on the git token will fail.
+Let’s assume a GIT token expires, or the organizational policy resets system accounts token, pretty much all jobs that rely on the git token will fail.

 Repo Pull